backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Organisations.md

 ### Reserved Instances Sharing
 - For billing purposes, **the consolidated billing feature of AWS Organisations treats all the accounts in the organisation as one account**.
 	- This means that all accounts in the organisation can receive the hourly cost benefit of Reserved Instances that are purchased by any other account.
-- The payer account (master account) of an organisation *can turn off Reserved Instance (RI) discount and Savings Plans discount sharing* for any accounts in that organisation, including the payer account.
+- The payer account (master account) of an organisation *can turn off Reserved Instance (RI) discount and Savings Plans discount sharing* for any accounts in that organization, including the payer account.
 	- This means that Rls and Savings Plans discounts aren't shared between any accounts that have sharing turned off.
-- *To share an Rl or Savings Plans discount with an account, both accounts must have sharing turned on*.
+- **To share an Rl or Savings Plans discount with an account, both accounts must have sharing turned on**.

 > [!question]- You manage a set of AWS Accounts using AWS Organisation which has Consolidated Billing feature enabled and Reserved Instance Discount Sharing turned on.
 You have an AWS Account that purchased a set of reserved EC2 instances that the owner doesn't want to share with the AWS Organisation.
 What should you do?
 > *Disable Reserved Instance Discount Sharing at the AWS account level*.

+> [!question]- A company is using AWS Organizations with multiple AWS accounts.
+The company has purchases Reserved Instances (RIs) and *wants to ensure that each member account only receives discounts associated with RIs they own and not for RIs owned by other accounts*.
+Which solution will meet these requirements?
+> *Purchase RIs in individual member accounts*.
+Disable RI discount sharing in the management account

 ### IAM Policies
-- Use `aws:PrincipalOrgID` condition key in your resource-based policies to restrict access to IAM principals from accounts in an AWS Organisation.
+- Use `aws:PrincipalOrgID` **condition key** in your **resource-based policies** to restrict access to IAM principals from accounts in an AWS Organization.
 	- ![[attachments/Pasted image 20230306114351.png]]

+> [!question]- A company has multiple accounts that are managed using AWS Organizations.
+A SysOps administrator must setup a *shared S3 bucket in a central account* and grant read-only access for all users in any account within the AWS Organization.
+There should be no public access to the S3 bucket data.
+Which parameters should the Administrator use to MOST efficiently accomplish this goal?
+> Specify `*` as the principal and `aws:PrincipalOrgId` as a **condition**.

 ### Tag Policies
 - Helps you **standardise tags across resources** in an AWS Organisation